senbet22/ctrl-studio/README.md

 ## Things to add later:

 - CMS for The developers to Update info.
-- Responsive Animated in-game Characters on About and Lore section.
+- Animated H1 The game title, should bling or expand and shrink as you enter the site.
 - Favourite game of each team member at the bottom of the TeamData Cards.
 - More sophisticated Newsletter with checkmarks for different things.
 - Policy Pricacy / Terms and conditions pages.
 (If i want the page to remain SPA then maybe a Modal window? )